SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

 **No**, as [VRChat Quest Avatars](https://docs.vrchat.com/docs/quest-content-limitations) do not support Constraints at this time.
-Other clone systems shouldn't be compatible either.
+Other clone systems are often not compatible either.

 </details>